Anshul619/HLD-System-Designs/src/2_AWSComponents/3_ComputeServices/AmazonEC2/ReadMe.md

 # Amazon EC2 - Elastic Compute Cloud
 - [Amazon EC2 - Elastic Compute Cloud](https://aws.amazon.com/ec2/) offers the broadest and deepest compute platform, with over 500 instances and choice of the latest processor, storage, networking, operating system, and purchase model to help you best match the needs of your workload.
-- So, you don’t have to invest in costly physical services.
 - Instead, you can create virtual machines with [Amazon EC2 - Elastic Compute Cloud](https://aws.amazon.com/ec2/) while managing other server features such as ports, security, and storage.
-- Spend less time maintaining your servers and more time on your strategic projects.
+- Spend less time maintaining your own costly physical servers and more time on your strategic projects.
-- Invariably, Amazon EC2 is one of the most popular and fastest-growing of the many AWS services.

 ![img.png](../../0_AWSDesigns/DesignScalableSystemWithRDMS/assets/DesignScalableSystemWithRelationalDBOnAWS.drawio.png)